rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 }
 ```

-It's somehow like instruction level hooking for CPUID.
+It's somehow like instruction level hooking for **CPUID**.
 Also, you can have the same handling functions for many other important instructions by configuring the primary and secondary processor-based controls.
-Below is a list of these instructions.
+Later we describe some of these instructions.

+### Prevent CPUID Timing Leakages

+As an extra explanation about the hypervisor, **CPUID** is one of the ways that cause user-mode or kernel-mode software to detect the presence of hypervisor by using delta timing side-channel attacks.
+It originates from the fact that this instruction leads to an unconditional VM-exit which, in the case of a hypervisor, it takes much longer to execute in contrast with a non-virtualized machine.

+The description of these attacks is out of this article's scope, but in case you're interested, you can read a detailed explanation about these attacks in [this paper](https://research.hyperdbg.org/debugger/transparency.html).

-### Instructions That Cause VM Exits Conditionally
+### Instructions That Cause VM-exits Conditionally

-Thanks to my friend, [@LordNoteworthy](https://twitter.com/LordNoteworthy), the following list is available.

-- Instructions cause VM exits in VMX non-root operation depending on the setting of the VM-execution controls.
+Here is a list of instructions that cause VM-exits in VMX non-root operation depending on the setting of the VM-execution controls.
     - CLTS
     - ENCLS
     - HLT